 We offer a mid morning snack for all children to enjoy.
 This caters for all children including those with food allergies and food preferences.
-Children are asked to bring a packed lunch.
+A packed lunch can be provided at an additional cost or children can bring their own packed lunch.
 Our setting applies a no nut policy to the snack and the packed lunches.

 We cater for children with additional health needs and ensure that our team is trained and is aware of medical conditions that may require interventions e.g Epipen.
 We may ask a community nurse to deliver training to our staff as and when needed.

-A member of our staff if a qualified SENDCO (Special Educational Needs and Disabilites Co-ordinator) and they attmed regular forums and training to share knowledge and be kept up to date with the latest developments.
+A member of our staff if a qualified SENCO (Special Educational Needs and Disabilities Co-ordinator) and they attend regular forums and training to share knowledge and be kept up to date with the latest developments.